terchris/apify-sample/README.md

-# The simplest apify
+# Problems when debugging apify in vs code

 This is a simplefied version of the simplest apify example found here https://sdk.apify.com/docs/examples/cheerio-crawler

-I will here point out the following challenges when working locally
+I will here point out the following challenges when working and debugging locally

 * When debugging in vs code you must manually delete files otherwise you get unpredictable errors
   * Suggested solution and workaround